MmakgadiLetsela/MmakgadiLetsela/README.md

  My name is Mmakgadi Letsela and I am a 24 year old woman currently studying software development with CodeSpace Academy.

+## About Me 💃
+I am an aspiring software developer who transitioned to tech after a financial situation prevented me from completing a degree in Accounting. 😞
+I am a receipient of the Digiata Scholarship at CodeSpace 🎊 The world of tech and, coding in particular, has been a really challenging but exciting experience for me and I cannot wait to take advantage of all it has to offer. 😃

 ## 🧍Pronouns
 She/Her